 Address: 18 Barrhead Place, Avondale, Auckland

-Hohepa Helios is a creative space providing arts opportunities for people who live residentially at Hohepa and for independent clients who might live with their family.
+Hohepa Day Services is a creative space providing arts opportunities for people who live residentially at Hohepa and for independent clients who might live with their family.
 The work is primarily in visual arts.
-Visit the Hohepa website.
+Read more or visit the Hohepa website.

 Interacting Disability Arts Theatre Company